-Finally, it also helps to create a sense of urgency in your calls to action.
-If there is nothing to lose by procrastinating, many people will.
+Finally, it also helps to create a sense of urgency when writing for recruitment of volunteers.
+If there is nothing to lose by procrastinating, people will.
 So, establish and communicate deadlines where you can.

 While you may accept new volunteers all year, find ways to create urgency and momentum or your reader will put off joining you for another day and perhaps never come back.

 This is why online marketers often prefer graphic buttons to plain text.
 It’s simply easier to call attention to them.
-To do more to catch your reader’s eye, do the following to optimize your calls to action:
+To further catch your reader’s eye, do the following to optimize your calls to action: